 My thoughts on logging in Victoria.

-Let’s not forget they also support many other businesses and industry down the line, not just the local area and communities directly involved.
+Let’s not forget the timber industry also support many other businesses and industry down the line, not just the local area and communities directly involved.

 To learn more about the sustainability of the local Victorian Ash I use (direct from the mill in Weir Road) please visit their website